tamjid-ahsan/CSE6242_Team161_Application/README.md

 poetry install --no-root
 ```

->> if errored because of python compatibility, use this to us proper python version `poetry env use 3.12`
+>> if errored because of python compatibility, use this to use proper python version `poetry env use 3.12`

 activate env